-A person can carry on a business on his or her own behalf as a sole trader.
-A sole trader can trade under his or her own name or a registered business name.
-The business income, net of business expenses, earned as a sole trader is taxed at the same rate as individual tax payers.
+A person can carry on business on their own behalf as a sole trader.
+A sole trader can trade under their own name or a registered business name.
+The business income earned as a sole trader is taxed at the same rate as individual taxpayers.

 This is the simplest form of business structure, with low establishment costs and with minimal legal and compliance requirements.

 The disadvantages of this type of business structure include being personally liable for all obligations incurred in the course of the business, individual taxation costs, and an inability to split profits.

 Two or more individuals can carry on business in partnership, where the income from the business is received jointly.
 Partnerships are relatively inexpensive to form and operate.
 Most partnerships are established by a partnership agreement which sets out the rights and obligations of the partners.
 A partnership itself is not taxable, rather each partner pays tax on their share of the net income of the partnership.